gaurav-bhardwaj03/Uruv/README.md

 data structure and a script `run_benchmarks.sh` that runs various workloads from the paper.

-To build the code and run it on your own, do the following, (NOTE, if you directly want to run the workloads in the paper jump to section 3)
+To build the code and understand how to run and use the benchmark, do the following,
 1. `cmake -S ./`
 2. `make`
 3. The executable will be present in the `build` directory.